Woody Allen sexual abuse allegation

 The Connecticut State's Attorney investigated the molestation allegation but did not press charges, saying a trial would be "questionable" and "fertile ground for defense attacks" and citing the New York Supreme Court's decision to not give credence to the allegation.
-During the investigation the Connecticut State Police referred Dylan to the Child Sexual Abuse Clinic of Yale–New Haven Hospital, which concluded that Allen had not sexually abused Dylan and that Mia Farrow had probably coached or influenced the allegation.
+During the investigation the Connecticut State Police referred Dylan to the Child Sexual Abuse Clinic of Yale–New Haven Hospital, which concluded that Allen had not sexually abused Dylan.
 The New York Department of Social Services found "no credible evidence" to support the allegation.
 In response to the allegation, Allen sued Farrow for sole custody of Dylan, Satchel, and Moses.
 He lost the case in June 1993, though the judge agreed that the allegation of sexual abuse had not been proven and the preponderance of the evidence indicated no abuse.
 Visitations with Dylan were to be resumed within six months, as soon as Dylan had recovered from what she had suffered during the initial custody case, while Allen was given limited, supervised visitation with Satchel; Moses, a teenager, was allowed to decide for himself.
 The decision was upheld on appeal in 1994 and 1995.

 Dylan has repeated the allegation several times as an adult, although with modifications of Mia's 1992 narrative.
 Her first public comment was in an interview with Maureen Orth for Vanity Fair in 2013, followed by an open letter in the New York Times in 2014 and a Los Angeles Times op-ed in December 2017.
-Allen has also spoken publicly about the allegation, in a New York Times op-ed and in 2018 in a statement to CBS News, each time denying it, and referring to the unanimous conclusions of multiple judicial investigations that exonerated him.
+Allen has also spoken publicly about the allegation, in a New York Times op-ed and in 2018 in a statement to CBS News, each time denying it, and referring to the conclusions of multiple judicial investigations that exonerated him.
 Mia has been accused of child abuse by two of her children, Moses and Soon-Yi, who have also accused her of false allegations and of "brainwashing" Dylan.
-In a 2018 letter posted online, Moses, who was 14 at the time of the allegations, wrote that he felt a responsibility "as the man of the house" to watch Dylan and others carefully the afternoon she was allegedly molested, and explained in detail why he believes the allegation is false.
-He called his coerced support of Mia the biggest mistake of his life.
+In a 2018 letter posted online, Moses, who was 14 at the time of the allegations, wrote that he felt a responsibility "as the man of the house" to watch Dylan and others carefully the afternoon she was allegedly molested, and explained why he believes the allegation is false.
 He tweeted, "So many times I saw my mother try to convince her that she was abused—and it has worked."
+Ronan Farrow, now an investigative journalist, has consistently maintained that he believed his sister and has been vocal in his criticism of how the media and Hollywood have handled the allegations.